Denver Residential Roofing Styles and Types

-There are many different types of roofing products and systems available to residential and commercial customers in Colorado.
-The most common types of roofing products and styles are listed below.
+There are many different types of roofing products and systems available to residential customers in Colorado.
+The most common types of residential roofing products and styles are listed below.

 Asphalt shingles are the most commonly used roofing on residential homes.
 The main purpose of the asphalt roofing shingles it to act as a waterproofing agent for the home.
 The asphalt serves two purposes – it holds the granules in place and provides the shingle’s overall strength.
 Flexibility, not dry out, or becoming hard or brittle are important characteristics of a superior asphalt shingle.